lamastex/lamastex.github.io/_pages/about.md

 LaMaStEx is a laboratory for mathematical statistical experiments that is coordinated by Raazesh Sainudiin.

-At LaMaStEx, we work at the interface of mathematics, computing and statistics.
+At LaMaStEx, we work at the interface of computing, mathematics and statistics.
 This interdisciplinary research aims broadly to use computers to solve real-world problems.

 ### More Details